Home Blog

 Although alcohol can appear to aid in sleeping but it does the opposite by slowing down your sleep and may cause you to feel tired and ready to to sleep.
 But, once your body begins to break down alcohol, the process alters your regular sleep cycle by cutting down on the quantity of REM sleep that is the deepest and most restorative phase sleep.

 The study published within Alcoholism the Journal of Research and Experimental Research suggests that alcohol interferes with sleep and causes many awakenings throughout the night.
-This is the reason why people wake up exhausted and tired after having consumed alcohol before go to bed.
+This is the reason why people wake up exhausted and tired Learn more from thehttp://Mayo Clinicafter having consumed alcohol before go to bed.
 Alcohol can also cause dehydration that can cause frequent bathroom trips throughout the night, which disrupts your sleep.

 2.3 High-Sodium Foods (Processed Foods, Chips, Fast Food)

-High-sodium foods like chips and snacks made with processed ingredients, or fast food can disrupt your sleep in a variety of ways.
+High-sodium itemslike chips and snacks made with processed ingredients, or fast mealcan disrupt your restin a variety of ways.
 Salt holds water in the body, causing uncomfortable constipation and discomfort.
-This makes it difficult to relax and sleep.
+This makes it difficult to relax and rest.
 In addition, it raises blood pressure.
 The above factors can cause your body to relax and fall into deep sleep.

 2.4 Sugar-Filled Snacks and Beverages (Soda, Pastries, Candy)

 Consuming sugar prior to bedtime may offer a first boost in energy however, it could ultimately cause rapid drop of blood sugar over the night.
 It can lead to awake feeling anxious or anxious.
-If you consume foods that are high in sugar and drinks, you will experience significant fluctuations to blood sugar levels, which can alter the natural process of sleep.
+If you consume optionsthat are high in sugar and drinks, you will experience significant fluctuations to blood sugar levels, which can alter the natural metabolic process.

 It is the American Heart Association warns that the consumption of excessive sugar isn’t only detrimental to sleep, but it can be a cause of chronic health issues like obesity and diabetes.
 In addition, foods high in sugar can stimulate, causing your body to go into a state of alertness instead of relaxed.